Frankboog/Herzing-SE7/README.md

 ## OMS Landing Page (Udated):
 Still needs a bit of work, but moving in the right direction.
-Product Manager button and MenuItem work
+Product Manager button and MenuItems selection are working.
 ![](images/landing.PNG)

 ## Product Manager Page: